-Amnesia (Note that amnesia was not found in two recent studies (6,7) to be predictive of longer recovery, adding to an already muddled picture as to the role amnesia plays in predicting concussion recovery)
+Amnesia (Note that amnesia was not found in two 2013 studies (6,7) to be predictive of longer recovery, adding to an already muddled picture as to the role amnesia plays in predicting concussion recovery)

-|Sequelae||Concussive convulsions (Note: it is puzzling that impact seizures are still listed as a modifying factor, as a study (9) published simultaneously with the Zurich consensus statement catagorically states that "the literature does not suppport the inclusion of impact seizures as a concussion modifer."|
+|Sequelae||Concussive convulsions (Note: it is puzzling that impact seizures are still listed as a modifying factor, as a study published simultaneously with the Zurich consensus statement (9) catagorically states that "the literature does not suppport the inclusion of impact seizures as a concussion modifer."|

-Frequency - repeated concussions over time (as discussed in the accompanying literature review (9) @ Table 2, citing studies @ notes 31,103, 34, 17, and 12, "in general, athletes with a previous history of concussion are more likely to present a longer duration of symptoms and are withdrawn from competition for longer following their injury."
-While multiple concussion history was not predictive of concussion symptoms lasting more than 28 days in a 2013 study (7), another 2013 study(14) found that concussion symptoms lasted twice as long for patients with a history of previous concussion as those without such a history (24 versus 12 days); that the median symptom duration for those with a multiple concussion history and who had sustained a concussion within the past year was 2 and 1/2 times longer (28 days) and nearly three times (33 days) longer respectively, compared with patients without such risk factors.
+Frequency - repeated concussions over time (as discussed in the literature review accompanying the Zurich statement (9) @ Table 2, citing studies @ notes 31,103, 34, 17, and 12, "in general, athletes with a previous history of concussion are more likely to present a longer duration of symptoms and are withdrawn from competition for longer following their injury."
+While multiple concussion history was not found to be predictive of concussion symptoms lasting more than 28 days in one 2013 study (7), another 2013 study(14) found that concussion symptoms lasted twice as long for patients with a history of previous concussion as those without such a history (24 versus 12 days); that the median symptom duration for those with a multiple concussion history and who had sustained a concussion within the past year was 2 and 1/2 times longer (28 days) and nearly three times (33 days) longer respectively, compared with patients without such risk factors.

-Timing - injuries close together in time
+Timing - injuries close together in time (14)

 "Recency" - recent concussion or traumatic brain injury (TBI)

-|Threshold||Repeated concussions occurring with progressively less impact force or slower recovery after each successive concussion (Note, once again, the literature review (9) accompanying the Zurich statement concludes that the evidence to suggest longer timeframes of recovery for each subsequent concussion is "limited.")|
+|Threshold||Repeated concussions occurring with progressively less impact force or slower recovery after each successive concussion (Note, once again, the literature review accompanying the Zurich statement (9) concludes that the evidence to suggest longer timeframes of recovery for each subsequent concussion is "limited.")|

 |Age||Children and adolescents (less than 18 years old).
 "Recovery from concussion in children generally takes longer than that in adults.
 This is evident in time taken for symptom resolution, as well as neurocognitive recovery."
 (9) (Note, however, that two 2013 studies (6,7) did not find age to be predictive of symptoms lasting more than a week or more than 28 days or more than 28 days, respectively.)
 Note: delayed onset of symptoms is more common among younger athletes.|

-|Co- and pre-morbidities (pre-existing medical conditions)||Migraine (11,12), depression or other mental health disorders, attention deficit hyperactivity disorder (ADHD), learning disabilities, sleep disorders
+|Co- and pre-morbidities (pre-existing medical conditions)||Migraine (11,12), depression or other mental health disorders (11,12), attention deficit hyperactivity disorder (ADHD)(13), learning disabilities, sleep disorders.

 |Medication||Psychoactive drugs, anticoagulants